2016 Turkish coup attempt

 There were many reactions against the coup attempt, both domestically and internationally.
 The main opposition parties in Turkey condemned the attempt, while several international leaders—such as those of the United States, NATO, the European Union, and neighboring countries—called for "respect of the democratic institutions in Turkey and its elected officials."
 Many international organizations also opposed the coup.
 The United Nations Security Council, however, did not denounce the coup after disagreements over the phrasing of a statement.
-Unlike some Middle Eastern governments that supported the coup or others that waited to see the outcome of the coup, Iran initially opposed the coup and advised Erdogan to defeat the coup plotters.
+Iran opposed the coup and advised Erdogan to defeat the coup plotters.

-President Recep Tayyip Erdoğan said the head of United States Central Command, General Joseph Votel, was "siding with coup plotters", after Votel criticized the Turkish government for arresting the Pentagon's contacts in Turkey.

 In March 2017, Germany's intelligence chief said Germany was unconvinced by Erdoğan's statement that Fethullah Gülen was behind the failed coup attempt.
-The same month, the British Parliament's Foreign Affairs Select Committee said some Gulenists were involved in the coup d'état attempt but found no hard evidence that Fethullah Gülen masterminded the failed coup and found no evidence to justify the UK designating the Gülen movement as a "terrorist organization".
+The same month, the British Parliament's Foreign Affairs Select Committee said some Gulenists were involved in the coup d'état attempt but found no hard evidence that Fethullah Gülen masterminded the failed coup and found no evidence to justify the United Kingdom designating the Gülen movement as a "terrorist organization".

+On July 18, 2016, historian Michael Rubin compared the coup attempt to previous ones, highlighting several key differences and its overall absurdity.
+He later referred to the coup attempt as "Turkey's Reichstag Fire", suggesting that it had been staged by Erdoğan himself.
+Unlike previous coups, which typically occurred in the early morning hours between 3 and 4 a.m. while the population was asleep, this attempt took place at 9 p.m.
+Furthermore, there was no civilian resistance in prior coup attempts.
+This coup also stands out as no politicians were arrested, a stark contrast to previous events where hundreds were detained.
+The coup was announced by a female TV anchor, a stark contrast to past coups where military commanders publicly claimed responsibility on national television.